EUDR

 WHEN DOES THE REGULATION COME INTO EFFECT?

-WHAT IS OUR ROLE AS TOUTON SPECIALTIES?
+WHAT IS OUR ROLE AS TOUTON SPECIALTY COFFEE?

 We, as the Touton group, are firmly committed to supporting the implementation of the EUDR as part of its fight against deforestation.
 The key elements of the EUDR are risk assessment and the adoption of preventive and remedial measures to achieve a zero or negligible deforestation risk level, allowing products to be exported to the European Union market.